Meet Aditi Mehta, assistant professor—teaching stream and the most recent addition to the Urban Studies Program teaching team.

 What do you call “home” now?
 Well, most recently, home was Cambridge, MA, but Toronto is home now!

 What is your favourite public space in Cambridge and why?
 My favorite public space there was Central Square because it was such a diverse neighborhood with something for everyone.
 I am still exploring Toronto, and while this may sounds cliché, I did really enjoy wandering through the several lanes of graffiti alley.

 What is your favourite food?
 I love noodles.

 Where can you find the best of that food?
 I think the best noodles I ever ate were in Thailand, but I really enjoyed a noodle dish I had at Pai Northern Thai Kitchen here in Toronto.

 Which Toronto neighbourhood do you want to explore next?
-Next semester, I am going to teach a course jointly with the non-profit Regent Park Focus, a youth media organization, so I am looking forward to exploring Regent Park.
+In the winter semester, I am teaching a course jointly with the non-profit Regent Park Focus, a youth media organization.
+So, I am looking forward to exploring Regent Park.

-Interview and photography by Shayla Anderson, Innis College and urban studies student, on September 4, 2018.
+Interview and photography by Shayla Anderson, Innis College and Urban Studies student, October 2018